Florida Water Parks

 One of the earliest water parks is Wet ’n Wild in Orlando which opened in 1977.
 It has a number of traditional water slides and chutes.

 Today, Florida has 5 of the 7 top spots for most visited water parks in North America (i.e. including Canada) according to TEA/ERA in their annual Theme Park Attendance Reports.
-Figures show estimated 2008 numbers (with 2007 numbers in brackets):
+Figures show estimated 2013 numbers (with 2012 numbers and change):

-Following on from the success of SeaWorld Orlando, Busch Entertainment then created an exclusive water park across the road called Discovery Cove where you can laze on an artificial beach, swim with tropical reef fish and stingrays or interact with dolphins.
+Following on from the success of SeaWorld Orlando, Busch Entertainment (as it was then called) then created an exclusive water park across the road called Discovery Cove where you can laze on an artificial beach, swim with tropical reef fish and stingrays or interact with dolphins.

 They then built a second water park, Aquatica which opened in April 2008 and is similar to the two Disney water parks.